 Do you cook green beans before canning?

 I prefer to use the raw pack (or cold pack) method of canning green beans.
-It requires less work on my part and is an approved and tested way to can.
-You can do a hot pack method if you wish, which involves blanching the green beans in boiling water for 5 minutes, before jarring and processing in a pressure canner.
+It requires less work on my part and is an approved and tested method.
+You can also use a hot pack method, which involves blanching the green beans in boiling water for 5 minutes before jarring and processing them in a pressure canner.

 - How to Pressure Can FREE Video Series